bridgetownrb/bridgetown_sequel/README.md

 Bridgetown.db.loggers << Bridgetown.logger
 ```

 For a quick reference on what you can do with the Sequel DSL, check out this [handy cheat sheet](https://devhints.io/sequel).
+Also read [Sequel on Gemdocs](https://gemdocs.org/gems/sequel/latest) and particularly all the [plugins](https://gemdocs.org/gems/sequel/5.79.0/Sequel/Plugins.html) you can add to Sequel models.

 ## Contributing